 These services don't require the creation of an individual client record in Penelope.
 Organizations use these type of group programs to track presentations or workshops delivered in the community (as well as many other uses, such as crisis calls or referral requests).

 Between these three types of group options, Penelope can be a very effective way to track registration, attendance, progress and detailed results of any group that your organization offers.

-The best way to learn more or to see Penelope groups in action is to contact us and ask to set up a short demonstration of this feature.
+The best way to learn more or to see Penelope groups in action is to contact us and ask to set up a free demonstration of this feature.
 Click the button below to fill out a form and schedule a demo!